 Without donor restriction net assets include revenues and expenses associated with the principal mission of the Organization.
 The board designated endowment fund is included in without donor restriction net assets as no restrictions have been placed upon this fund.
+The Organization does not have a policy placing a time restriction on gifts of long-lived assets.
+As a result, these long-lived assets would be included in without donor restriction net assets.
 With donor restriction net assets include contributions for which donor-imposed restrictions have not been met.
 The donor restrictions can either be expected to be maintained in perpetuity or expected to be spent over time or for a specific purpose.